National Center for Construction Education & Research

 Jennifer is the Director of Marketing, PR and Build Your Future for NCCER.
 She has a background in both education and construction.
 Jennifer taught high school English for 13 years and is part owner in a small welding company where she was the acting business manager for six years.
 She began with NCCER as a project manager overseeing the development and revision of curricula and assessment.
 Jennifer now leads a successful marketing team that has enhanced NCCER’s presence in the construction marketplace and generated renewed interest in the Build Your Future initiative aimed at recruitment and image enhancement for the construction industry.
 She holds degrees in English education and business administration.

 Jessica Gray is the Marketing Project Manager at NCCER.
-Since 2016, she has assisted with launching new NCCER programs such as the testing system, pipeline program and training workshop series.
-She holds a Bachelor of Fine Arts in Graphic Design from the International Academy of Design & Technology, an Associate of Science in Graphic Design Technology and an Associate of Art in Business Administration from Santa Fe College.
+She joined the marketing team in 2016 and her background includes business administration, graphic/website design and fine arts.
+Her role at NCCER includes maintaining NCCER’s various websites, managing vendor relationships and organizing annual contests and special projects.
+She also assisted with launching new NCCER programs such as the testing system, pipeline program and training workshop series.
+She holds a Bachelor of Fine Arts in Graphic Design, an Associate of Science in Graphic Design Technology and an Associate of Art in Business Administration.

 Jim Hanna is the Executive Director for Construction, Fabrication and Craft Services for Fluor.
 In this role, he is accountable for the acquisition, retention and development of construction staff and craft resources.
 Jim has 32 years of management experience in industrial relations and human resources/workforce services.
 A graduate of Brigham Young University, he holds an associate degree in architectural drafting and a bachelor’s degree in construction management.